0xknwn/starknet-modular-account/docs/SDKS-MULTISIG.md

 `SmartrAccount`, each one with a different signer.
 Because you have set the threshold, you need to instantiate 2 accounts.

-Once done, you should proceed in 3 steps:
+Once done, proceed in 3 steps:

 - Step 1: generate the transaction details.
 This requires you create the calls but also you set some details about it, including: the Fees, the Nonce, the